Pregnancy Back Pain.

 No, this is rarely the case.
 Research concludes that effective management to stabilise and support the spine in pregnancy and beyond results in a good postnatal prognosis.
 This means that nearly all pregnancy back pain will resolve within a year, and most within 6 months.
 Rarely, some pain will continue for up to 2 years, but these were women that suffered from multiple and complicated back and pelvic joint pain during pregnancy.

-Our postnatal Pilates and core stability classes will target mobility and strengthening of the spine and pelvis in your post-pregnancy body.
+Our postnatal Pilates based core stability classes will target mobility and strengthening of the spine and pelvis in your post-pregnancy body.
 This will assist you in reducing any of your ongoing back pain and return your spine to a pre-pregnancy alignment.